WIND-TUNNEL FLYING. INDOOR SKYDIVING SIMULATOR TRAINING. LEARN TO FLY YOUR BODY.

 Indoor-skydiving facilities, like the name correctly suggests, are vertical wind tunnels utilizing a cylinder shaped, enclosed flight chamber.
 The chamber has a safety netting, but is otherwise open to the bottom and features several giant fan blades located just above the top end of the flight chamber.
 The fan blades act like a propeller sucking air through the flight chamber, creating an upwards-directed air-flow that allows anybody inside the chamber to hover, thus creating simulated free-fall.

-Adjacent to the flight chamber, in the control room, sits who we lovingly call the driver, a professional controller who overseas the tunnel's operating systems and who can adjust the rpm rate of the fan blades.
+Adjacent to the flight chamber, in the control room, sits who we lovingly call the driver, a professional controller who oversees the tunnel's operating systems and who can adjust the rpm rate of the fan blades.

 In doing so, the controller can create wind conditions custom-tailored towards each flyer's body mass index and suitable for each player's current level of flying skills.